Rakovice (Písek District): Etymology

 The name is derived from the personal name Rak, meaning "the village of Rak's people".

 Geography

 Rakovice is located about 19 km north of Písek and 68 km southwest of Prague.
 It lies on the border between the Tábor Uplands and Benešov Uplands.
 The Skalice River flows through the eastern part of the municipal territory.
 The highest point is the hill Jezvinec at 545 m above sea level.
 There are several fishponds in the municipality.

 History

 The first written mention of Rakovice is from 1045, when Duke Bretislav I donated the village to the Břevnov Monastery.

 In the Rakovice watermill, on 12 May 1945, the commander of the German Waffen-SS army Carl Friedrich von Pückler-Burghauss signed the capitulation and thus ended the Battle of Slivice, which was the last battle of World War II in Europe.

 Transport

-The D4 motorway from Prague to Písek passes through the municipality.
+The D4 motorway from Prague to Písek runs through the municipality.